Sammccarthypotter/2-2_lammps_git/doc/src/dump_image.rst

 range is dynamic.
+The lower and/or upper bound will be calculated each time an image is drawn, based on the current atom values of all the atoms being visualized. then individual atom values which are lower/higher than lo/hi are set to lo/hi for purposes of determining the atom's color.
+I.e. the range is static.
+If *lo* is specified as *min* or *hi* as *max* then the range is dynamic.
 The lower and/or upper bound will be calculated each time an image is drawn, based on the current atom values of all the atoms being visualized.

 The *style* setting is two letters, such as "ca".
 The first letter is either "c" for continuous, "d" for discrete, or "s" for sequential.
 The second letter is either "a" for absolute, or "f" for fractional.

+A *continuous* color map is one in which the color of an atom changes continuously as its attribute value increases within the range.
+Colors are assigned to specific values within the range; an atom with an attribue value between two adjacent specific values is assigned a color interpolated between the two adjacent colors.

+A *discrete* color map is one in which discrete colors are assigned to sub-ranges of values within the overall range.
+Each sub-range can be of variable width and overlap with other sub-ranges.
+An atom with an attribute value is mapped to one of the sub-ranges and assigned that color.

+A *sequential* color map is similar to a discrete color map except that all sub-ranges are of equal width and discrete colors are assigned to each sub-range in a round-robin fashion until the overall range is covered from *lo* to *hi*.
 A *continuous* color map is one in which the color of an atom changes continuously as its attribute value increases within the range.
 Colors are assigned to specific values within the range; an atom with